3 Summer Days of Lakes, Food & Beer along Minnesota's I-35

 After checking out of your hotel, head about two hours south for a day of urban exploration.
 Start in the capital city of St. Paul with brunch at Saint Dinette or "Top Chef" Justin Sutherland's Handsome Hog in the hip Lowertown neighborhood.

-Next, cross over to Minneapolis for a combination of gorgeous skylines and soaking up some sun on the calming Lake Harriet.
+Next, cross over to Minneapolis for a combination of gorgeous skylines and sunbathing on the calming Lake Harriet.
 There are walking and biking paths around the lake and other areas to explore, including a rose garden and a mysterious elf who allegedly lives in a tree on the south side of the lake and replies to letters left for him (just look for the tiny door).

 End your day with a visit to Sociable Cider Werks in the eclectic Northeast neighborhood.
 Sociable specializes in cider that even beer lovers will love.
-Varieties named after biking accessories—Fat Bike, Freewheeler and Spoke Wrench—flood the tap list, and each have unique flavors but remain crisp, refreshing and not full of sugar.
+Varieties named after biking accessories—Fat Bike, Freewheeler and Spoke Wrench—flood the tap list, and while each has unique flavors they all remain crisp, refreshing and not full of sugar.

 Day 3: Small Town Charms in Southern Minnesota